nmlemus/nmlemus.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-20 years of experience, evolving from basic science and research to computer and information science.
-I have been working as:

-- project manager
-- team leader
-- researcher
-- professor
-- data scientis
+Data Science Professional with 20 years of experience working in different industry domains like:

-- software developer
+- Life Sciences

-always in multidisciplinary teams, in areas such as:

-- bioinformatics
+- Oil & Gas
-- oil and gas industry (seismic data interpretation)
-- marketing science
+- BioTech (Drug Design, Bioinformatics, Clinical Trials)
-- consumer goods
+- Advertising
-- High-performance computing
+- Retail
 - Energy
+- Logistic
+- eCommerce
+- IoT
+- Software Development in General

+Solid background in Mathematics, Probability, Statistics, Programming, Machine Learning, deep learning, communication skills, and business acumen.
+I also have more than 15 years of experience in people management.

-I can describe myself as a passionate learner who is always looking for a new challenge.
+I am a passionate learner who is always looking for a new challenge.